Quick Service Guide 507c

 Barcodes on letter-size pieces may be placed either in the address block or in the lower right barcode clear zone.
-The correct barcode could be a delivery point POSTNET or Intelligent Mail barcode, a ZIP+4 barcode (if the address is assigned a (unique) ZIP+4 code), or, in some cases, a 5-digit barcode (if the address is assigned a (unique) 5-digit ZIP Code).
+The correct barcode could be a delivery point barcode, a ZIP+4 barcode (if the address is assigned a (unique) ZIP+4 code), or, in some cases, a 5-digit barcode (if the address is assigned a (unique) 5-digit ZIP Code).

-All letter-size reply cards and envelopes (Business Reply Mail, Courtesy Reply Mail, and meter reply mail) provided as enclosures in automation First-Class Mail, Periodicals, and Standard Mail must meet the standards in 201.3.15.
+All letter-size reply cards and envelopes (business reply, courtesy reply, and meter reply mail) provided as enclosures in automation First-Class Mail, Periodicals, and Standard Mail must meet the standards in 201.3.14.

 For the specific DMM standards applicable to this category of mail, consult the DMM sections referenced above and the general sections within each DMM module.